 We are passionate about spreading messages to organisations, staff networks, senior management teams and community groups around topics relating to fatherhood, equal parenting, dad’s mental health and redefining masculinity.

 Please see the overview of our work below.
-If you would like some more information or to book a call, please email Elliott on firstname.lastname@example.org.
+If you would like some more information please visit www.elliottrae.com.

 Hello, Elliott here.
 Thanks for your interest in working with me.
 I am looking forward to talking to you further and seeing how I can help to support your goals and aspirations.
 I am hugely passionate about equality and I enjoy using my voice to connect with people, increase understanding of some important issues and inspire behaviour and culture change.
 I work frequently with staff parenting networks, gender networks, senior management teams and D&I teams.
 Before I go on to talk about the programmes, workshops, webinars and consultations that I offer, here is an overview on my expertise and experience.

 I am a husband, dad, speaker, author and founder of MusicFootballFatherhood.com (MFF), the parenting platform for men.
 MFF is all about open conversations around fatherhood and was described as the ‘Dad’s version of Mumsnet’ by the BBC.
 I started MFF in 2016 after being diagnosed with PTSD following the traumatic birth of my daughter.

 MFF aims to provide a space for dads to share the ups and downs of parenting and promote a positive representation of diverse fatherhood.
 This is done through our popular blog which has 100s of articles written by dads, our Daddy Debates podcast where we host in-depth chats with dads about different fatherhood related topics, our monthly online peer sessions for new dads called The Lodge and event partnerships with football clubs called Extra Time.